-Snoring happens when something is blocking the airways, anywhere between the tip of the nose to the lungs.
+Snoring occurs when there is obstruction to flow of air through the passages at the back of the mouth and nose.
 It's very common, and although it can be noisy for people living with you, it's usually not a serious problem.

-One of the most common causes of snoring is when your soft palate (the soft part of the roof of your mouth) vibrates as you're breathing in.
+The sound is produced by vibration of the soft tissues of the upper airways during sleep.
+The soft palate (the soft part of the roof of your mouth) and the attached uvula often are the structures that vibrate usually during inspiration.
 It can happen when the muscles that keep the airways open become too relaxed or there is too much tissue nearby, curbing air flow.

-If you think you have sleep apnea, ask your doctor for a referral to a sleep lab, where they can check to see if you need a CPAP (continuous positive airway pressure) machine to help you breathe steadily while you sleep.
+If you think you have sleep apnea, ask your doctor for a referral to a sleep lab, where they can check to see if you have this condition and need treatment such as a CPAP (continuous positive airway pressure) machine to help you breathe steadily while you sleep.
 If you're overweight, losing extra pounds may help, too.